 The better-known Garden of the Gods is located in Colorado, but this one is Southern Illinois’ main claim to fame.
 I doubt that many lifelong residents of the area even know the one in Colorado exists.
 I firmly believe that our Garden of the Gods is worthy of such a name.
 Located within the Shawnee National Forest, within numerous counties (Saline, Pope, Hardin, and Gallatin), it is absolutely beautiful, with giant rock formations and a view for miles and miles.
 There are formations in the shape of human and monkey faces, as well as the best-known rock formation: Camel Rock.

 Locals climb these rocks their whole lives, and many out-of-towners try to do the same, but it doesn’t always work out well for them.
 On average, at least one person per year dies at Garden of the Gods, and 9 times out of 10 it’s an out-of-towner.
-The rocks are tricky and deceptive, and people tend to get too close to the edge and slip.
+I say this as a warning, because the rocks are tricky and deceptive, and people tend to get too close to the edge and slip.
 They don’t realize just how far down the drop is, nor how slippery the rocks are.
 When you grow up in the area, you are aware of such things and the deaths that occur every single year.
 If you stay on the path or don’t get too close to the edge, you’ll be fine. 👌🏼

 I have been to this place more times than I can remember.
 My personal favorite time to go is fall or early winter.
 During the fall you can see the leaves changing throughout the forest, which is quite a beautiful sight.
 During the early winter, traffic to the Gods starts to die down due to the frigid temperatures, so you could possibly have the place to yourself, or at the very least be only one of a few people there.
 The summer is a completely different story, in all regards.
 It’s hot, it’s sticky, there are bugs and snakes, and there are people.
 A lot of people.
 Not only is it a favorite place for out-of-towners, it’s also a favorite for locals since it’s roughly just a 30-minute drive from any of the surrounding towns.